Amintore Fanfani: Last terms as prime minister

-In June 1981, Giovanni Spadolini, a member of the Republican Party, was appointed prime minister, becoming the first non-Christian Democrat to hold the office since the foundation of the republic.

-In November 1982, Spadolini was forced to resign due to the so-called "godmothers' quarrel", a political conflict between ministers Beniamino Andreatta and Rino Formica about the separation between Ministry of Treasury and Bank of Italy.
-Fanfani, who was still serving as President of the Senate, received the task from President Sandro Pertini of forming a new government and sworn in on 1 December 1982.
+In June 1981, Giovanni Spadolini, a member of the PRI, was appointed prime minister, becoming the first non-DC member to hold the office since the foundation of the Italian Republic.
+In November 1982, Spadolini was forced to resign due to the "godmothers' quarrel", a political conflict between ministers Beniamino Andreatta and Rino Formica about the separation between Ministry of Treasury and Bank of Italy.
+Fanfani, who was still serving as president of the Senate, received the task from President Sandro Pertini of forming a new government and sworn in on 1 December 1982.
 The cabinet was composed by members of DC, PSI, PSDI, and PLI.
-Fanfani resigned on 29 April 1983, when, after months of tense relations in the majority, the central committee of the Socialist Party, meeting on 22 April, decided the withdrew its support to the government, calling for new elections.
+Fanfani resigned on 29 April 1983.
+After months of tense relations in the majority, the central committee of the PSI, meeting on 22 April, decided the withdrew its support to the government, calling for new elections.